JavaScript is disabled

 Source: IRD

-Proposed income threshold changes for 1 July 2024 (not yet live)
+Income threshold changes for 31 July 2024

 Previous threshold New threshold Tax rate